zakuArbor/blog/_posts/programming/2021-02-25-misconfigured-hostname.md

 ---

 Reminiscing another problem I encounter during my internship at IBM, I encountered an issue with some internal tools during a server migration.
-Server migration is a process that is very tedious and annoying to work on because of all the work that needs to be done.
-It distracts employees from doing their everyday job and creates uncertainties about whether or not the new server can deliver all its tasks without any issues.
-You have to figure out what dependencies are needed to be installed, what tools and files need to be migrated, and perform a regression test on all the tools that the server utilizes.
-However, server migration is very critical to ensure security compliance as the hardware and Operating System gets outdated.

 <style>
   iframe {